 François Chidaine, 2018 Update

-François Chidaine (pictured below) is surely one of the Loire Valley’s best known winemakers, a name familiar not only to Loire Valley wine geeks (who, me?) but to anybody who values interesting wines made with conviction and which convey minerality and a sense of place.
+François Chidaine (pictured) is surely one of the Loire Valley’s best known winemakers, a name familiar not only to Loire Valley wine geeks (who, me?) but to anybody who values interesting wines made with conviction and which convey minerality and a sense of place.
 Although the son of a local vigneron, Yves Chidaine, François seems to have inherited little, having started out with just a few hectares during the late-1980s.
 He is, in a way, very much a self-made man.

 Within a few years the Chidaine vines had been converted to organics, and the domaine went fully biodynamic at the turn of the century.
 The little portfolio of vineyards inevitably grew, as François gathered together various parcels of vines scattered about the Montlouis-sur-Loire appellation.
 To complement his vineyard holdings, he and his wife Manuela opened a little shop, La Cave Insolite, near the riverside in Montlouis.
 To this day it remains a vital destination for the wine-obsessed, where visitors can taste and buy wines not only from the Chidaine range, but from various other highly regarded domaines.